Helpdesk Training Article

 Bring pencils, pens, and stationery to the exam, as listed in the Notice to Candidates.

-We, or your Centre on our behalf, may video or audio record your Speaking test for quality, security, and/or research purposes.
+We, or your Centre on our behalf, may video and/or audio record your Speaking test for quality, training, security, and/or research purposes.

-If you do not feel well on the exam day or think that your performance may be affected, tell the venue staff immediately.
-If appropriate, your Centre will report this to us for consideration.
+If you feel unwell on exam day or your performance may be affected, tell the venue staff immediately so your Centre can report it to us for our consideration.
+If you cannot attend, inform your Centre as soon as possible.
+Your Centre will advise on refunds, possible rescheduling, and any supporting evidence required (e.g. a medical statement).

 6. Suspected malpractice